What is Puppet?

 - SUSE Linux Enterprise Server

-The basic install steps across all of the above mentioned OS is as follows:
+The basic installation steps across all the above mentioned OS is as follows:

 root@master [~]# wget https://apt.puppetlabs.com/puppet-release-bionic.deb